-Evidencebased Strategy

-Students with disabilities have historically been receiving grade level instruction for math and language arts in the resource room.
-For the 2018-2019 school year, students with disabilities were moved to an inclusion model for kindergarten, second grade, third grade, and math instruction in 4th and 5th grades.
-A teacher certified in special education or a paraprofessional was placed in the general education classroom to support instruction and skill practice for students.
-We saw an increase in math learning gains.
-As a result, this inclusion model has been expanded for the 2019-2020 school year to include language arts in addition to math instruction in kindergarten through 5th grade.

-Rationale for Evidencebased Strategy

-Inclusion for students with disabilities is an evidence based strategy.

-Action Step

-- 1. Schedule student in inclusion courses - 2.
-Provide professional development to support co-teaching

-Description

-3. Provide planning time for co-teachers

-Person Responsible

-Beth Jackson (jacksonb4@leonschools.net)

-Title

-ELA Learning gains for students with disabilities

-Rationale

-Increased reading comprehension benefits all students.
+#2.
+Instructional Practice specifically relating to ELA Area of Focus Description and Rationale: Increased reading comprehension benefits all students.
 One measure of reading comprehension is the FSA ELA.
 It is our goal to increase the FSA ELA proficiency percentile.

-State the measureable outcome the school plans to achieve

-On the 2019 FSA, 86% of 3rd grade students, 85% of 4th grade students, and 89% of 5th grade students scored a level 3 or higher.
-It is our goal for the 2020 FSA that 86% of 3rd grade students, 87% of 4th grade students, and 86% of 5th grade students score a level 3 or higher.

-Person responsible for monitoring outcome

-Meghann Van Hise (vanhisem@leonschools.net)

-Students with disabilities have historically been receiving grade level instruction for math and language arts in the resource room.
+Measureable Outcome: On the 2019 FSA, 86% of 3rd grade students, 85% of 4th grade students, and 89% of 5th grade students scored a level 3 or higher.
+It is our goal for the 2021 FSA that 86% of 3rd grade students, 87% of 4th grade students, and 86% of 5th grade students score a level 3 or higher.
+Person responsible for monitoring outcome: Meghann Van Hise (vanhisem@leonschools.net) Evidence- based Strategy: Students with disabilities have historically been receiving grade level instruction for math and language arts in the resource room.
 For the 2018-2019 school year, students with disabilities were moved to an inclusion model for kindergarten, second grade, third grade, and math instruction in 4th and 5th grades.
 A teacher certified in special education or a paraprofessional was placed in the general education classroom to support instruction and skill practice for students.
 We saw an increase in math learning gains.
-As a result, this inclusion model has been expanded for the 2019-2020 school year to include languages arts and math instruction.

-Evidencebased Strategy

-In addition, reading intervention groups will be arranged into decoding groups and comprehension groups for the 2019-2020 school year.
-We will be implementing the Read Naturally curriculum for the first time.
+As a result, this inclusion model has been expanded for the 2020-2021 school year to include languages arts and math instruction.
+In addition, reading intervention groups will be arranged into decoding groups and comprehension groups for the school this year.
+We will be implementing the Read Naturally curriculum for the second time.
+Due to the state standardized test being cancelled, we do not have data on last year's implementation of the curriculum.
 Also, there is increased focus on writing skills and teachers are integrating writing into the instruction across content areas.

-Rationale for Evidencebased Strategy

-Intervention groups will be monitored with AIMSweb and STAR regularly.
+Rationale for Evidence- based Strategy: Intervention groups will be monitored with fluency assessments and STAR regularly.
 Writing instruction is team created and observed routinely.

-Action Step
+Action Steps to Implement

 - 1. Schedule ESE students into inclusion class rooms. - 2.
-Provide teachers with professional development on Read Naturally and coteaching.
+Provide teachers with professional development on Read Naturally and coteaching. - 3.
+Regular progress monitoring will be used to ensure effectiveness.